exhibitions

 Venue: philomena+ project room, Heinestraße 40, 1020 Vienna

-In their collaborative exhibition, Noor Abuarafeh (b.
-1986 Jerusalem, lives in Rotterdam) and Huda Takriti (b.1990 Damascus, lives in Vienna) explore gaps in historiography, archives, and practices of re-remembrance – themes that are central to the work of both artists.
-In the philomena+ project space, they present film, photography, and text, alongside a lecture performance.
-A letter correspondence serves as the starting point for reflecting on the project, modes of collective grief, witnessing, recording, and the ever changing role of archives in truth-making.
+In their collaborative exhibition, artists and filmmakers Noor Abuarafeh and Huda Takriti explore gaps in historiography, archives, and practices of re-remembrance – themes that are central to both their work.
+In the philomena+ project space, they present video works, photography, and text, alongside a lecture performance.
+A letter correspondence serves as the starting point for reflecting on modes of collective grief, witnessing, recording, and the ever-changing role of archives in truth-making.
+The exhibition presents work-in-progress, incorporates text extracts, anecdotes, literary references and archive photos.